dsohk/rancher-devsecops-workshop/docs/part-2.md

 2) Specify the github username and email account in this section.
 It can be any arbitrary account.
 It will be showing up the commits to your forked helm chart repository later.

-a.
-Global Config user.name : jenkins
+a) Global Config user.name : jenkins
-b.
-Global Config user.email: jenkins@example.com
+b) Global Config user.email: jenkins@example.com

-3) Leave the rest as default
+c) Leave the rest as default

 Sample Screenshot below.